paulfranceschi/index-page/README.md

 The current index page has several defects:
 - it is basic, rather crude in its design on a white background
-- the source-text and the destination-text should be aligned horizontally (like Google translate, apertium, etc.) and not vertically
+- the source-text and the destination-text should be aligned horizontally (like Google translate, Deepl, Apertium, etc.) and not vertically

 ## license
 The index page index.php will be published under the MIT license.